 The Extension Maximum Transmit Power field shall be included in the Transmit Power Envelope element by an AP only if one of the following conditions is met:

-the AP is operating in the 5GHz or 6 GHz band, the AP is announcing a BSS operating channel width that is different than the EHT BSS operating channel width (see 35.16.1 Basic EHT BSS operation), the Maximum Transmit Power Interpretation subfield is 0 or 2 and the EHT BSS operating channel width is 320 MHz.
+the AP is operating in the 6 GHz band, the AP is announcing a BSS operating channel width that is different from the EHT BSS operating channel width (see 35.16.1 Basic EHT BSS operation), the Maximum Transmit Power Interpretation subfield is 0 or 2 and the EHT BSS operating channel width is 320 MHz.

-the AP is operating in the 5GHz or 6 GHz band, the AP is announcing a BSS operating channel width that is different than the EHT BSS operating channel width (see 35.16.1 Basic EHT BSS operation) and the Maximum Transmit Power Interpretation subfield is 1 or 3 and the value of N determined from the Maximum Transmit Power Count subfield is greater than 0.
+the AP is operating in the 5GHz or 6 GHz band, the AP is announcing a BSS operating channel width that is different from the EHT BSS operating channel width (see 35.16.1 Basic EHT BSS operation) and the Maximum Transmit Power Interpretation subfield is 1 or 3 and the value of N determined from the Maximum Transmit Power Count subfield is greater than 0.

 If the Extension Maximum Transmit Power field is included and if the Maximum Transmit Power Interpretation subfield is 1 or 3, then:

-the Transmit Power Information field and the Maximum Transmit Power field shall be computed with the BSS operating channel width of the AP that is different than the EHT BSS operating channel width.
+the Transmit Power Information field and the Maximum Transmit Power field shall be computed with the BSS operating channel width of the AP that is different from the EHT BSS operating channel width.

 the Extension Maximum Transmit Power field shall be computed as follows: